shawnrhoads/gu-psyc-347/docs/module-00-00_Syllabus.md

 ## Grading

 I will assess your learning primarily through written assignments and class participation.
 Your written work should of course be logical, well-written, thoughtful, and free from mechanical spelling and grammatical errors (I strongly recommend that you proofread and spell-check your assignments!).
-Grades will be based on meeting the criteria of the assignment, quality of ideas, originality, accuracy, and quality of writing.
+Grades will be based on meeting the criteria of the assignments, quality of ideas, originality, accuracy, and quality of writing.

 You will earn points based on your assignments.
 Final grades will be assigned according to the following scale: